shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Well, I’m *supposed* to be fulfilling my duties, but as long as I get it done, it doesn't matter if I take a break, right?”

 “Haha.”
 Fisher laughed.
 “I guess you’re right.”
 He climbed into the boat.
-“But we should make this quick, I don’t want Mystra to find me talking with you.”
+“But we should make this quick, I don’t want Magestra to find me talking with you.”

 “Right.”